php-pds/skeleton/README.md

 This publication does not otherwise define the structure and contents of the directory.

+> N.b.: This directory MAY or MAY NOT be intended as a document root in itself.
+> It MAY be that the files will be served dynamically via other code, copied
+> or symlinked to the "real" document root, or otherwise managed so that they
+> become publicly available on the web.

 ### src/

 If the package provides a directory for source code files, it MUST be named